nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 --------|------------------|------
 **name** | Sort by name in alphabetical order| sort c/name d/descending

+### Review previous commands
+Users can view the commands they have inserted previously using up and down arrow keys.
+To re-execute the command, users simply need to press enter.

 ### Exiting the program : `exit`

 Exits the program.